neutralusername/Systemge/README.md

-Library for building message based distributed systems through async and sync TCP/TLS communication as well as featuring HTTP server and WebSocket server implementations for serving frontends, WebSocket clients or creating a REST-API.
+Systemge is a Library/Framework for building distributed systems in which "Nodes" communicate through asynchronous and synchronous messages over a custom protocol.

-- Each "Node" must have an "Application" that offers Sync as well as Async Message Handlers for a set of Topics.
+- Each "Node" must have an "Application" that provides both synchronous and asynchronous message handlers for a set of "Topics".
+- Each "Node" can optionally implement a "HTTP-Component" or "Websocket-Component" to facilitate communication with external systems, enabling real-time data exchange and integration with web services and applications.
-- Nodes communicate with each other through "Brokers".
+- Nodes exchange messages with each other through "Brokers".
+- Each message posesses a "Topic".
-- Each Broker is responsible for a set of Topics.
+- Each "Broker" is responsible for a set of "Topics".
-- If a Node wants to publish a message it will ask the "Resolver" which Broker is responsible for this Topic.
+- If a "Node" wants to publish a message it will consult its "Resolver" to determine which Broker is responsible for its "Topic".
-- The Resolver replies with the Brokers address as well as its TLS certificate.
+- The "Resolver" replies with the "Brokers" address as well as its TLS certificate.
-- Nodes can connect to Brokers to publish messages and subscribe to a subset of Topics.
+- "Nodes" can connect to "Brokers" to publish messages and subscribe to a subset of "Topics".
-- Should connection issues arise the Node will try to resolve this Topic again.
+- Should connection issues arise the "Node" will attempt to resolve this "Topic" again and reconnect.
-- If a Broker receives a Message it will distribute this message to every subscriber of its Topic.
+- If a "Broker" receives a Message it will distribute this message to every subscriber of its "Topic".

 Most steps are handled by the library.
 The goal is that developers can concentrate on writing the application without having to care much about the networking aspects.